MicrosoftDocs/defender-docs/defender-endpoint/configure-network-connections-microsoft-defender-antivirus.md

 After you've enabled the service, you need to configure your network or firewall to allow connections between network and your endpoints.
 Computers must have access to the internet and reach the Microsoft cloud services for proper operation.

 > [!NOTE]
 > The Microsoft Defender Antivirus cloud service delivers updated protection to your network and endpoints.
-The cloud service should not be considered as protection for/against files that are stored in the cloud; instead, the cloud service uses distributed resources and machine learning to deliver protection for your endpoints at a faster rate than the traditional Security intelligence updates, and applies to file-based and file-less threats, regardless of where they originate from.
+The cloud service should not be considered as protection for or against files that are stored in the cloud; instead, the cloud service uses distributed resources and machine learning to deliver protection for your endpoints at a faster rate than the traditional Security intelligence updates, and applies to file-based and file-less threats, regardless of where they originate from.

 ## Services and URLs